muthukrishnan27179/CodTech_Task_1/README.md

 - coimbatore_forecast_plot.png : Output graph
 - screenshot_custom.png : Sample screenshot from output

-This task was completed by me V.Nithish as part of the CodTech internship.
+This task was completed by me K.Muthukrishnan as part of the CodTech internship.
 I’ve written the code from scratch using Python and Matplotlib.